idameitil/polyphenol-oxidases/README.md

 Convert to NEXUS without removing gaps: `seqconverter -I fasta -O nexus data/proteome-tree/fungal-one_proteome_per_order.trimmed-linsi.fa > data/proteome-tree/fungal-one_proteome_per_order.trimmed-linsi.nexus`

 ## MrBayes
+`scp data/proteome-tree/all-one_proteome_per_class.trimmed-linsi-0.95.nexus hpc:~/`
+On hal, check that no jobs are running: `nvtop -d 1`

-On hal, go to the folder and start tmux: `tmux attach -d -t mrbayes`
+Go to the folder and start tmux: `tmux attach -d -t mrbayes`

 Start the job: `mpirun -np 6 mb gpu_run.nexus > log.txt`

 Detach: control+b followed by d

 To continue a mrbayes run, change the number of generations to the total number of generations you want and add append=yes, fx: `mcmc append=yes ngen=60000000 samplefreq=1000 nchains=3 file=out.nex` in the run nexus file.
-(old, don't do this) copy everything from the .ckp~ file into the bottom of the aignment nexus file.

 The run with all kingdoms, one per order was saved in `data/mrbayes/all`.